AkashP27/bank-app/README.md

 ## Requirements

-For development, you will need JDK, Node.js, MySql and a node global package installed in your environment.
+For development, you will need JDK, Node.js, MySql, angular-cli and a node global package installed in your environment.

 ## Install